Medication for ADHD: what do you need to know?

 - “Crash effect”: occurs when the effect of the drug begins to diminish, leading the brain to a sudden drop in stimulation.
 This phenomenon can cause intense fatigue, irritability, loss of focus and general malaise, such as a “sudden disconnection” after a state of high productivity and concentration.

-⚠️ Important Note:side effects are not common in most people and each case is unique and requires individual monitoring.
+⚠️ Important Note: side effects are not common in most people and each case is unique and requires individual monitoring.

-Non-Stimulant Drugs for PHDA
+Non-Stimulant Drugs for ADHD

 These substances act more gradually, regulating norepinephrine levels and promoting a stabilizing effect on brain receptors.